 Alerts are displayed as a color, and also as a "cuckoo" sound (sound only in the control room).

 In general, fatal alerts are displayed in RED, and require human intervention.
-This is the case for HV channels trips, losses of communication with HV or LV equipment, RICH vessel alerts, and DCS computers and/or managers stopped.
+This is the case for HV channels trips, losses of communication with HV or LV equipment, PTgt alerts, DCS computers and/or managers stopped, etc.